WieWaldi/Office_365_Wrapper/README.md

 <br />

 ## Requirements
 You'll need to have Google Chrome installed.
-I've no idea if Chromium works as well.
+I've no idea if Chromium or Microsoft Edge works as well.

 ## Setup
 Simply run `make`.